queryluke/masseffect-5e/static/data/spells/cryo_blast.md

 Strength saving throw.
 On a failed saved, a creature becomes <condition id="frozen"/> until the start of your next turn.
 A target with at least 1 shield point has advantage on this saving throw.

+If the blast strikes a body of water or a liquid that is principally water (not including water-based creatures), it freezes the liquid to a depth of 15 centimeters over an area 10m.
+This ice lasts for 1 minute.
+Creatures that were swimming on the surface of frozen water are trapped in the ice.
+A trapped creature can use an action to make a Strength check against your spell save DC to break free.

 __At Higher Levels__: When you cast this spell using a spell slot of 2nd level or higher, the radius of the blast increases by 2m for each slot level above 1st.